petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions.md

 In the previous module, we saw Clarity bring over their team members through Okta, along with the user groups they belong to.
 In this module, we’re going to learn best practices on how to use Liferay features to manage these new Liferay users.
 Grant the right amount of platform access and permissions so that users can do everything they need to do but nothing they shouldn't.

-Access based on roles and permissions goes beyond just viewing content.
-Roles and permissions also determine visibility into functionality, content creation, sensitive information, and more.

 In this module, you will learn:

 * The specific users and permissions requirements Clarity has
 * How to do some initial set up for Clarity's team members
 * How to use Liferay’s user management tools and manage permissions
-* How to model B2B relationships with Liferay accounts
+* How to use Liferay permissions to secure Clarity content

 Up First: [Clarity's Users and Permissions Requirements](./module-5-users-and-permissions/claritys-users-and-permissions-requirements.md)